Rabies Vaccine for Kokuto

 When I first got Kokuto, I wanted to travel internationally with him, but “exporting” was such a hassle and “importing” even more of a chore, in the end I gave up.
 Furthermore, even if I managed to clear all the hurdles set by MAFF, he’d still be stuck in the cargo hold of the airplane.
 Poor doggie…

 On the home front, MHLW oversees the registration of dogs and their rabies vaccination records.
-As part of the obligations of a dog owner, dogs must be vaccinated against rabies once a year, and they must be fitted with tags designating that they have indeed been registered and vaccinated against rabies.
+As part of the obligations of a dog owner, dogs need a rabies vaccine every year.
+Plus they need a tag certifying their registration and vaccination against rabies.

 Where to Go

 Normally, rabies vaccines take place at a vet’s office.
-Once yor dog has been vaccinated, you will receive a certificate.
+Once your dog has been vaccinated, you will receive a certificate.

 Take the certificate to the municipal office and receive the appropriate tag chuushazumi hyou (注射済票).